SadeepRathnayake/School_Management_System/README.md

-#School Management System - PAID WORK
+#School Management System - PAID PROJECT

 Implemented a desktop application with an active Database Connection for a School Management System using JAVA, HTML, MYSQL